angelacorte/fieldVMC/README.md

 6. Substitute `<ExperimentName>` with the name of the experiment (in PascalCase) specified in the YAML simulation file.
    Or execute ```./gradlew tasks``` to view the list of available tasks.

+**Note** that before each experiment command, it must be set the `MAX_SEED` environment variable to a specific value to run the experiment, since that parameter is relevant only for batch experiments, it is suggested to set it to `0` for the graphical experiments.
+Depending on the platform, there may be different ways to set the environment variable:
+- If you're using Bash compatible (Linux, Mac OS X, Git Bash, Cygwin): ```MAX_SEED=0 ./gradlew run<ExperimentName>Graphic```
+- If you're using Command Prompt (cmd.exe): ```set MAX_SEED=0 && gradlew.bat run<ExperimentName>Graphic```
+- If you're using PowerShell: ```$env:MAX_SEED = 0; .\gradlew.bat run<ExperimentName>Graphic``` \
+  For the sake of simplicity, we will show **Bash** compatible commands below.
+  Moreover, due to Alchemist's limitations, the graphical interface will not appear if run on a docker container.

 The corresponding YAML simulation files to the experiments cited above are the following:
 - _legacySelfConstruction_: self-construction from a single node (growth from seed) ```MAX_SEED=0 ./gradlew runLegacySelfConstructionGraphic```,
 - _selfDivision_: self-division after disruption (network segmentation) with no regeneration (cutting) ```MAX_SEED=0 ./gradlew runselfDivisionGraphic```,